-The first and last names printed on your identification must match exactly the first and last names on your Psychomotor Authorization to Test (ATT).
+The first and last names printed on the candidates identification must match exactly the first and last names on their Psychomotor Authorization to Test (PATT).

-When you arrive at the test center, you will be required to present one form of acceptable identification.
-If you arrive at the test center without acceptable identification, you may be turned away and required to reregister and pay another exam fee.
+When candidates arrive at the examination site, they will be required to present one form of acceptable identification.
+Candidates who cannot provide proper identification at the test center will be turned away and required to reregister and pay another exam fee.

 All forms of identification must be valid and meet the following requirements: